Little Workshop: The Poetry of Place

 But since I am a poet by trade and I think poetry is so much fun to teach, let’s set the mood to poetry for now.
-My favorite definition of poetry actually comes from a book on architecture and community planning from the ‘70s called A Pattern Language.
-(I have it here in case anyone wants to flip through.)
+My favorite definition of poetry actually comes from a book on architecture and community planning from the ’70s called A Pattern Language.
 In comparing buildings to poems, the authors claim:

 It is possible to put patterns together in such a way that many many patterns overlap in the same physical space.…In a poem this density creates illumination….The connection not only illuminates the words, but also illuminates our actual lives.